OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-server-container-linux.md

 If you want to run an Octopus Deploy Windows container, please refer to the [Octopus Deploy Server Container Windows](/docs/installation/octopus-in-container/octopus-server-container-windows.md) documentation.

-Running the Octopus Deploy Server inside a container provides a simple way to set up an Octopus Deploy instance.
-Upgrading to the latest version of Octopus is just a matter of running a new container with the new image version.
+Running the Octopus Deploy Server inside a container provides a simple way to set up an Octopus Deploy instance, and upgrading to the latest version of Octopus is just a matter of running a new container with the new image version.

 Although there are a few different configuration options, the following is a simple example of starting an Octopus Deploy server container: